rurbin3/ZKit-Framework/CONTRIBUTING.md

 * **Please make sure your bug report is not a duplicate.**

 * **If not, write title and clear description, as much relevant information as possible.**
   If possible, add data to `Errors.log`, and I will be happy if you add a **screenshot** to your issue too.
-(An image is worth a hundred words)
+(An image worths hundred words)

-* If possible, use the relevant bug report templates to create the issue.
+* If possible, **use the relevant bug report templates for opening the issue**

 ### **Did you write a patch for fixing a bug?**

 * If yes, thanks for making this framework better.
-I will be happy to patch with the next release, and when the patch starts working, I will include your name.
+I will be happy to patch with the next release, and when the patch starts working, I will include your name. but first your patch should pass some tests like : will be tested on several platforms, time needed for the patch to run

 ### **Do you have questions about the source code?**